-The first all-day conference ever held on Cuba’s national pastime!
+The Cuban Cultural Center of New York celebrates its 10th Annual Congress, the first all-day conference ever held on Cuba’s national pastime!
 Featuring keynote speaker and 2011 Humanities Medal recipient Roberto González Echevarría, joined by a host of baseball historians and players, including never-before-seen archival photographs, films, the Dodgers in 1950’s Havana, Cuban legends of the Negro Leagues, Cuban women in baseball, including AAGPBL veterans, Habana vs. Almendares archrivalry mania, all-time records update, the story behind Esteban Bellán, Fordham alumnus and the very first Cuban to play in the Major Leagues… all the way back in 1869, and much, much more!

 In collaboration with the New York Historical Society, with the support of the New York Yankees, in association with LatinoBaseball.com and Fordham University, and with the cooperation of the Cuban Cultural Center of Boston, CubanBeisbol.com, PepsiCo, and the Empire Hotel.